isle-project/isle-editor/docs/editor.md

 ### Editor Features

+#### Markdown

+[Markdown](https://daringfireball.net/projects/markdown/) can be used for writing sections of text.
+All text outside HTML and ISLE tags will be parsed as Markdown and rendered as HTML.
+See [this overview](https://daringfireball.net/projects/markdown/syntax) for an introduction to the Markdown syntax.

 #### Auto-completion

 While typing, live auto-completion offers suggestions of possible insertions.
 Hitting RETURN or TAB will insert the current selection.
 One can use the arrow keys to cycle through all available suggestions.